Advanced Native Images Topics

 Custom Hints

-If you need to provide your own hints for reflection, resources, serialization, proxy usage etc. you can use the RuntimeHintsRegistrar
+If you need to provide your own hints for reflection, resources, serialization, proxy usage and so on, you can use the RuntimeHintsRegistrar

 API.